mpchenette/compare-copilot-activity-and-usage/README.md

 1. **Copilot Usage API Data** - Detailed per-user, per-timestamp usage records exported as JSON
 2. **Seat Activity Reports** - CSV exports showing last activity timestamps per user

-The script detects three types of discrepancies:
+The script detects two types of discrepancies:

-- **Missing Users**: Users who appear in the seat activity report (with activity within the report window) but have no corresponding records in the usage API data
+- **Absent Users**: Users who appear in the seat activity report (with activity within the report window, on supported versions) but have no corresponding records in the usage API data
-- **Timestamp Mismatches**: Users who appear in both sources, but their "Last Activity At" timestamp from the activity report does not match (within 24 hours) any timestamp in the JSON data
+- **Stale Users**: Users who appear in both sources, but their "Last Activity At" timestamp from the activity report is >24 hours different from any timestamp in the JSON data
-- **IDE Mismatches**: Users where the timestamp matches exactly, but the IDE/surface differs between sources

 ## 96-Hour Buffer